Topend Sports Logo

 The wheelchair-bound archer Zahra Nemati from Iran was paralyzed after a car accident as a teenager, leaving her with spinal injuries and paralysis of both legs.
 She first competed at the Paralympics in 2012, nine years after her accident, becoming the first woman from Iran to win a Paralympic gold medal.
 Then in 2016 she competed in both the Paralympic and Olympic Games.
 She was the flag bearer in the opening ceremony for Iran at the Rio Olympic Games.

 Australian table tennis player Melissa 'Milly' Tapper was born with nerve damage in her right arm.
 She has competed at the Paralympics since 2012.
-In 2016 and 2021, she also represented Australia in table tennis at the Summer Olympic Games.
+From 2016 to 2024, she also represented Australia in table tennis at the Summer Olympic Games.

 Athletes who have participated in the Summer Olympics, then after becoming disabled have participated in the Paralympics